-The Office of the Division of Graduate Studies issues a calendar each year which indicates the deadline for satisfying all graduation requirements and submitting the final clearance form to the Graduate Office.
-This form is for students planning to graduate in May and in August.
+The Division of Graduate Studies issues a calendar each year which indicates the last day for satisfying all graduation requirements and submitting the final clearance form to the Graduate Office.
+This form is for students planning to graduate in May, and for those planning to graduate in August.